pinselimo/pinselimo.github.io/posts/2021-03-30-pythas-beta-release.md

 subtitle: They asked me why and not even I would know
 ---

 The [Pythas](https://github.com/pinselimo/Pythas) package provides an easy to use interface between Python and Haskell.
-Thus the mame Pyt(-hon) + Has(-kell).
+Thus the name Pyt(-hon) + Has(-kell).
 Or, to put it into a formal context:

 ~~~haskell
 λ> (\a b -> (++) (take 3 a) (take 3 b)) "Python" "Haskell"
 ~~~

-Let's call this function ```name```.
+Let's call this function ``name``.
 Using Pythas you can now import it into Python:

 ~~~python
 >>> from python import SourceModule